• Skip to primary navigation

 Three stacked Congo bars on a plate.When I was little, my Dad would make these bars that tasted like a fat, gooey, chocolate chip cookie and he called them Congo Bars.
 I should call them thick, gooey, magical, Congo bars because they disappear as quick as I make them.

-Using dark brown sugar gives these bars a rich caramel flavor.
-The sugar is whisked with the butter until it starts to pull away from the sides of the bowl and lightens in color.
 The butter should be warm (not hot) to melt the sugar slightly when whisking.
-When the butter "melts" the sugar and it's mixed properly, it gives a meringue-like topping when the bars are baked.
+When the butter "melts" the brown sugar and it is mixed properly, it gives a meringue-like topping when the bars are baked.
 You'll also get a good arm workout which allows you to have one (or two) with less guilt.

 Dark brown sugar and melted butter whisked together.I don't know what's up with the price of vanilla lately, but when you bake as much as I do, you go through a bottle in no time.
 Because it's so expensive, I've been using bourbon as a substitute for the vanilla.
 It's less expensive than vanilla and tastes great so now it's my go to.

-Baked Congo bars cooling.Lining the baking dish with foil allows you to lift the bars out of the pan for easy slicing.
 To line the pan, flip the baking dish over, then mold a piece of foil by pressing it to the underside and sides of the pan.
 This will shape the foil in the form of the pan.
 Flip the baking dish back over and place the molded piece of foil inside then butter or spray with baking spray.
-Of course, you can simply spray the baking dish and cut the bars directly from the pan.
-The first few pieces may be harder to get out, but it's not a deal breaker.

 My Dad would make these with walnuts.
 He'd grab a handful or two, chop them and add them into the batter along with the chocolate chips.
 You can add them if you wish.